Battleman/Squada/README.md

 1. Are our research questions precise enough?
 2. Could we make them more specific over time, as we get more insights from the dataset?
 3. Can we include our datasets as we adjust our research questions and notice new needs?
+4. Could the TAs add our datasets to the cluster for hdfs?